Mathematics

 If students are capable, the Higher pathway will be facilitated, by additional extension opportunities that are referenced in our programmes of study.

-Set 4 follow Entry Level schemes of work in Year 9 and 10, then Functional Skills Entry Level in Year 11.
+Pathway 3 will follow Entry Level schemes of work in Year 9 and 10, then Functional Skills Entry Level in Year 11, if required.

 In addition to the classroom teaching and learning, there is a priority focus on independent learning and study for GCSE.